openstack-k8s-operators/dataplane-operator/README.md

 # dataplane-operator
-The dataplane-operator automates the deployment of an OpenStack dataplane.
+The dataplane-operator automates the deployment of an OpenStack dataplane

 ---
 **NOTE**